 Accreditation standards help to ensure that education providers give students the knowledge, skills and professional attributes to competently practise in the profession.

-As of 1 June 2021, all education providers wishing to seek accreditation of paramedicine programs of study will be assessed against the Approved accreditation standards 2020 and the professional capabilities for paramedicine practitioners.
+As of 1 June 2021, all education providers wishing to seek accreditation of paramedicine programs of study will be assessed against the Accreditation standards and the professional capabilities for paramedicine practitioners.

-For information about paramedicine qualifications for registration please visit the Board’s Qualifications for registration page
+For information about paramedicine qualifications that lead to registration as a paramedic please visit the Qualifications for registration page.